 Sweet and Sour Carrots

-1/4 cup plus 3 tablespoons chicken broth
+1/4 cup plus 3 tablespoons chicken broth2 tablespoons vinegar

 2 tablespoons firmly packed brown sugar